s-christian/pwnts/README.md

 This project is still very much a work in progress and is not intended to be used yet.

+🎃 **Halloween update!**

+👻 *Theoretically*, this might be usable if you manually generate your Agents.
+The server should be complete, and the site's scoreboard for displaying teams' current scores should be working.

+I have not yet tested deploying multiple agents across multiple targets, but will soon.
+My immediate to-do is to get authenticated Agent generation working on the site.

 ---

 # Pwnts